clauswilke/dataviz/docs/color_basics.md

 Color can also be an effective tool to highlight specific elements in the data.
 There may be specific categories or values in the dataset that carry key information about the story we want to tell, and we can strengthen the story by emphasizing the relevant figure elements to the reader.
 An easy way to achieve this emphasis is to color these figure elements in a color or set of colors that vividly stand out against the rest of the figure.
 This effect can be achieved with *accent* color scales, which are color scales that contain both a set of subdued colors and a matching set of stronger, darker, and/or more saturated colors (Figure \@ref(fig:accent-scales)).

 (ref:accent-scales) Example accent color scales, each with four base colors and three accent colors.
-Accent color scales can be derived in several different ways: (top) we can take an existing color scale (e.g., the Okabe Ito scale, Fig \@ref(fig:qualitative-scales)) and lighten and/or partially desaturate some colors while darkening others; (middle) we can take gray values and pair them with colors; (bottom) we can take work with an existing accent color scale, e.g. the one from the ColorBrewer project.
+Accent color scales can be derived in several different ways: (top) we can take an existing color scale (e.g., the Okabe Ito scale, Fig \@ref(fig:qualitative-scales)) and lighten and/or partially desaturate some colors while darkening others; (middle) we can take gray values and pair them with colors; (bottom) we can use an existing accent color scale, e.g. the one from the ColorBrewer project.

 <div class="figure" style="text-align: center">
 <img src="color_basics_files/figure-html/accent-scales-1.png" alt="(ref:accent-scales)" width="576" />